Rugged Entertainment

 Rugged Entertainment LLC is a full service film and media production company, founded in 2007 by Academy Award Nominated Director Peter Spirer after his tenures at QD3 Entertainment Aslan Productions and Metropolis Films.
-Rugged Entertainment secured a multi-picture documentary and narrative deal with distributor Image Entertainment/RLJ and recently joined forces with Barry Gordon and XLrator Media, together the two companies have partnered up to create feature length content, distributed worldwide.

-Rugged has successfully worked with noteworthy filmmakers, guiding them through the process of production and distribution Current releases featured on Netflix, have received critical and viewer accolades: Queen Mimi, Who the F**k is that Guy?, Glitter Tribe, and Smash.
+Rugged Entertainment secured a multi-picture documentary and narrative deal with distributor Image Entertainment/RLJ.
+In 2007, and again in 2015, the company joined forces with Barry Gordon and XLrator Media to produce feature-length content for worldwide distribution.
+That partnership concluded in 2019.
+Since then, Rugged has continued to produce and distribute content across multiple platforms.